What is Data Profiling?

 What is data profiling?

-Once you upload your source data, a data profiler generates information about data patterns, numeric statistics, data domains, dependencies, relationships, and anomalies.
+Once you upload your source data, a data profiling tool generates information about data patterns, numeric statistics, data domains, dependencies, relationships, and anomalies.

 Companies can then use this information to evaluate their data sets (or even single columns within the set through column profiling) and proceed with the data initiative at hand.
 Whether it’s a simple data analysis or something complex like building a data quality program, a data migration, designing or reviewing architecture, or creating a master model (get more detail about these use cases further below).

-Anyone can benefit from using a data profiler because it provides essential information about any data set or data source.
-To better understand this benefit, let’s look at the types of information captured in a data profile.
+Anyone can benefit from using a data profiling tools because they provide essential information about any data set or data source.

 What information can you get from data profiling?

-Some of the critical insights a data profiling task can provide are:
+Some of the critical insights data profiling tools can provide are:

 Data set overview